-IDS celebrated winter graduation with 48 Masters students and four Doctoral researchers, all of whom returned to Brighton to receive their certificates from IDS Director Melissa Leach and the University of Sussex Chancellor Sanjeev Patel.
+IDS celebrated winter graduation with 48 Masters students and four Doctoral researchers, all of whom returned to Brighton to receive their certificates from IDS Director Melissa Leach and the University of Sussex Chancellor Sanjeev Bhaskar.

 Image: IDS graduands wrote on a whiteboard a short statement of what they are working for and towards as part of the #IDSGrad Twitter campaign.

-ThIs year the winter graduation saw IDS and Sussex return to the Brighton Centre in what was the first of a five year run.
+This year the winter graduation saw IDS and Sussex return to the Brighton Centre in what was the first of a five year run.
 Located on the Kings Road, Brighton, the venue was gifted with the iconic backdrop of Brighton beach and the pier.
 IDS graduands joined course convenors, lecturers, teaching and alumni staff at a pre-ceremony reception in one of the unique seafront venues, where the atmosphere of anticipation and joyous reunions set the scene for a memorable day.

 Development leaders of tomorrow